sebastian-meier/dgfk-kommission-forschung/en/events/eurocarto2022.md

   line-height: 1.25em;
   }
 </style>
-<a href="https://next-generation-cartographers.github.io/" id="nextgen">Visit the Next Generation Cartographers' group website &raquo;</a>
+<a href="https://next-generation-cartographers.github.io/" id="nextgen">Visit the Next Generation Cartographers' website &raquo;</a>

 *There is no strict limit on who we perceive as a young cartographer.
 If you perceive yourself as a next generation cartographer, you are welcome to join us!*